opencontainers/runtime-spec/config.md

 For Windows based systems the user structure has the following fields:

 * **`username`** (string, OPTIONAL) specifies the user name for the process.
+    The value MUST NOT be an empty string.
+    The default `username` is implementation-defined.

 ### Example (Windows)